atifs/ansible-kubeadm-nuage/README.md

 * Nuage VSD and VSCs are up and running.
 * You have access to 3+ Linux machines, with CentOS 7
+* Runs into a <a href="https://pinrojas.com/2017/04/04/data-only-containers-for-ansible-automation/">container with a temporary ssh private key</a>.
 * Full network connectivty exists between the machines, and the Ansible control machine (e.g. your computer)
 * The machines have access to the Internet
 * You are Ansible-knowledgable, can ssh into all the machines, and can sudo with no password prompt